How Buying A House With Solar Panels Can Affect Getting A Mortgage

 Additionally, your solar panel lease contract can’t have any provisions that interfere with the mortgage, including clauses that hinder the sale of the property.
 Your mortgage lender may also require that the manufacturer pay for any property damage related to the installation, malfunction or removal of the solar panels in the case of a lease.

 One type of loan that’s popular for financing solar panels in certain areas of the country is a property-assessed clean energy (PACE) loan.
 These loans are financed by local and state governments to facilitate energy-efficient upgrades, including solar panels.
 When you get a PACE loan, a lien is placed on your property until the loan is paid off.

-Unfortunately, many lenders, including Quicken Loans®, don’t allow you to get a mortgage with an existing PACE loan because PACE loans are structured to take precedence over the mortgage.
+Unfortunately, many lenders, including Rocket Mortgage®, don’t allow you to get a mortgage with an existing PACE loan because PACE loans are structured to take precedence over the mortgage.

 If you’re financing your solar panels, any payments have to be included in your debt-to-income ratio (DTI).
 These payments are accounted for like any other bill, so you should keep in mind that a big loan with big payments can lower the size of the mortgage you can qualify for.

 Solar panels also can’t be the only source of electricity on the property.
 All the major mortgage investors, including Fannie Mae, Freddie Mac, the FHA and the VA, require the property to have an alternate source of electricity.
 This is because the property won’t be considered livable if your solar panels fail and there’s no electricity.